10 (actually useful) first date tips: advice from the experts

 5. Does the first date have to be a big deal?

 Quite simply?
 No!
 While it is certainly true that your first date with someone can be the start of something wonderful, it’s also worth remembering that your relationship is still in the very early days – no matter how much you’ve chatted online.
 Indeed, many people prefer to start with a casual first meeting, designed to test your mutual spark.
-If that’s the case, it’s perfectly fine to meet for a quick coffee (the preferred first date for 61% of our female members5).
+If that’s the case, it’s perfectly fine to meet for a quick coffee (the preferred first date for 83% of our members5).

 Want more insight from our studies on first date behaviour?
 Read about them here